BeeFox-sys/spoiler-image/readme.md

 ---
 This is a small discord bot for logging deleted proxy messages from pluralkit, styled in gearbots deletion format

+This bot is intended for use to suplement existing logging bots, for a fully fledged pluralkit enabled logging bot, check out [gabby gums!](https://github.com/amadea-system/GabbyGums/)

 Env Variables:

 ```